Amphiarius

 Amphiarius is a genus of sea catfishes (order Siluriformes) of the family Ariidae.
 It includes two species, the Kukwari sea catfish, A. phrygiatus, and the softhead sea catfish, A. rugispinis.

 Taxonomy

 A. phrygiatus and A. rugispinis were both originally described by Achille Valenciennes in 1840 as Arius species, where they have been traditionally placed.
 They have also been classified in the genus Notarius.
 Since then, it has been recognized that these two species form a natural, monophyletic grouping and were suggested to represent a new, undescribed genus.
-The genus Amphiarius was finally erected for these two species in 2007.
+The genus Amphiarius was finally erected for these two species in 2007., though they were moved back to Notarius in 2023.